Mentoring & Advising

 3. Please review the graduate continuous registration policy with your students.
 It is found in the catalog under Graduate Programs/Graduate Degrees/Graduate Degree Policies.
 If not enrolled, students MUST request a Leave of Absence or pay the Continuous Registration Fee (equals one graduate-level resident credit).

 4. Coordinate document submission and processing with your program administrative staff.
 All the forms that you will need are found on the Graduate School Forms-at-a-Glance page.
-Program staff have access to UAA Graduate School Resources and Processes and can help with submitting paperwork through the Docu-sign workflow process.
-The site is a work in process and Graduate School staff keep adding to the resource.
+Program staff can help with submitting paperwork through the Docu-sign workflow process.

 - Graduate Studies Plan (GSP)